iterative/dvc.org/content/docs/user-guide/contributing/docs.md

 This will start the server on the default port, `8000`.
 Visit `http://localhost:8000/` and navigate to the page in question.
-This will also enable the Git pre-commit hook that will be formatting your code and documentation files automatically.
+This will also enable the Git pre-commit hook that will be formatting and linting your code and documentation files automatically.

 ### All available commands